jankolkmeier/xbee-api/README.md

 ```

 ## SUPPORTED XBEE MODELS
 Both Series 1 (802.15.4) and Series 2 (ZNet 2.5 and ZigBee) modules are supported now.
-Since ZigBee offers more features and is more robust, you might be interested in upgrading your Series 2 modules from ZNet 2.5 to ZigBee: [upgradingfromznettozb.pdf](ftp://ftp1.digi.com/support/documentation/upgradingfromznettozb.pdf).
-Development is done using Series 2 XBee modules with XB24-ZB (ZigBee) firmware.
 These documents are used as reference: [90000976_M.pdf (for Series 2)](http://ftp1.digi.com/support/documentation/90000976_M.pdf) and
 [90000982_M.pdf (for Series 1)](http://ftp1.digi.com/support/documentation/90000982_M.pdf).
-Some frame types are Series 1/2 specific.
-Be sure to use the correct ones for your module (as described in the documents and in the frame types section).
+Some frame types are 802.15.4, ZNet or ZigBee specific.
+Be sure to use the correct ones for your module (as described in the documents and the list below).
+Also check out this [utility from Digi](http://ftp1.digi.com/support/utilities/digi_apiframes2.htm).

 Modules must run in API mode.
 Both AP=1 and AP=2 modes are supported (set the api_mode parameter accordingly).

+Since ZigBee is more robust and offers more features than ZNet (none of which are yet implemented here, though!), you might be interested in upgrading your Series 2 modules from ZNet 2.5 to ZigBee: [upgradingfromznettozb.pdf](ftp://ftp1.digi.com/support/documentation/upgradingfromznettozb.pdf).

 ## SUPPORTED FRAME TYPES
 The following frame types are implemented: